 In a nutshell, Michael Gerber says that a great, self-reliant business is built on systems, not on people.

 Michael Gerber takes McDonald’s to explain how the franchise is the best model -and mentality- for small businesses to succeed.

 The franchise has its strongest point in the systems it develops.

 The franchise systems allow your business to become independent from you as the owner and founder.

 If you get stuck in your business as a technician you will always be a slave of your job.

 Chapter 9: Working ON Your Business, Not IN it

-Working on your business means starting putting in place all the systems that will make the business work no matter whether you’re there or not.
+Working on your business means starting to put in place all the systems that will make the business work, no matter whether you’re there or not.

 And no matter whether people leave or you hire new ones because the systems make it easy for everyone to do the work.

 The right questions you to ask yourself are: